 The Nikon d5300 represents the upper end of the manufacturer’s entry-level DSLR systems, and they pack quite a large amount of features into a very affordable price tag.
 The 24.2 megapixel CMOS sensor is capable of capturing beautiful, high-resolution images, despite it not being a full-frame body (full-frame meaning roughly equivalent to a 35mm film camera).
 Features like built-in WIFI and an extra-large swivel LCD display make it an ideal platform to launch your time-lapse endeavors.

-Like the Nikon D5300, the 800D features a 24.2 megapixel CMOS image sensor and built-in WIFI, but it also includes a native time-lapse mode, making it one of the easiest camera systems to get started with right out of the box.
+Like the Nikon D5300, the 80D not only features a 24.2 megapixel CMOS image sensor and image stabilization, but it also includes a native time-lapse mode, making it one of the easiest camera systems to get started with right out of the box.
 It doesn’t hurt that using the camera is an absolute joy, as Canon really knows how to cater to the beginner market at this point with intuitive control systems.

 Sony has long been an underdog when it comes to dedicated mirrorless and DSLR cameras, but all that has changed over the last few years.
 The company’s a-Series of mirrorless bodies has exploded in popularity, mainly due to their uncompromising performance stuffed into tiny, compact shells.
 At 24 megapixels, it holds its own against the two larger bodies above, and features built-in WIFI and Bluetooth as well.
 If you’re looking to get something small and light enough for frequent travel, Sony might be for you.